There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 3. Specialist knowledge

-Accountants who specialise in the contracting industry will be up-to-date with the very latest changes – particularly IR35 and Off Payroll.
-If you want to do your own accounts, are you willing and able to digest and comply with complicated and ambiguous tax rules too?
+If you want to handle your own accounts, are you willing and able to understand and comply with complex and ambiguous tax rules as well?

 4. Tax-saving advice

-From advising you on the best share structure for your company upon formation, to providing tax-planning advice, a shrewd accountant could save you money.
+From advising you on the best share structure for your company upon formation to providing tax-planning advice, a wise accountant could save you money.

 5. Dealing with HMRC

-From our own experience, dealing with HMRC on relatively trivial matters can be a nailbiting affair.
-Accountants are familiar with how HMRC operates, and the best way to solve problems – particular if you are faced with an investigation into your company’s affairs.
+Accountants are familiar with how HMRC operates and the best way to solve problems, particularly if you are faced with an investigation into your company’s affairs.
 Do you want to deal with this on your own?

-If you need a reference for a mortgage application or rental, an accountant is the perfect person to ask.
-For contractor specialists, this is something they do every day for their clients.
+An accountant is the perfect person to ask if you need a reference for a mortgage application or rental.
+Contractor specialists do this every day for their clients.

 7. Seamless help when starting up

-Most contractors who are new to the industry have not previously been company directors.
-A seasoned accountant will guide you through the entire formations process.
+Most contractors new to the industry have not previously been company directors.
+A seasoned accountant will guide you through the entire incorporation process.

-This includes everything from choosing a company name, to providing a registered address, should you need one.
+This includes everything from choosing a company name to providing a registered address, should one be required.

-The accountant will also set your company up with HMRC, and guide your through other steps in the startup process, such as setting up a bank account.
+The accountant will also set up your VAT registration and register you as an employer with HMRC.
+They’ll guide you through other steps in the startup process, such as opening a bank account.

-All of these tasks will often be included for no extra charge, should you become a client.
+These tasks will often be included for no extra charge should you become a client.

-There is some overlap in the typical skillsets of accountants and contractors.
-There is no doubt that many contractors are perfectly able to do their own company accounts.
+There is some overlap in the typical skill sets of accountants and contractors.
+Many contractors are undoubtedly capable of handling their own company accounts.

 Or would you rather pay a Corporation Tax-deductible £100 per month for a specialist to do this for you?